 While this edible sand recipe calls for 3-4 tablespoons of water, the water shouldn’t be added all at once.

-Start by adding 2 tablespoons of coloured water to the dry ingredients and stirring it in using a fork or whisk.
+Start by adding 2 tablespoons of colored water to the dry ingredients and stirring it in using a fork or whisk.
 At this point, your fake sand should have a consistency similar to DIY Moon Sand.

-After the first tablespoon of water has been added, add the remaining tablespoon of coloured water and stir it in as well.
+After the first tablespoon of water has been added, add the remaining tablespoon of colored water and stir it in as well.
 You may need to continue mixing with your hands in order to get the ingredients to combine more evenly.

 4. Adjust Kinetic Sand Consistency